-- (1) For the purposes of section 28B (1) (a) of the Act: - (a) all assessable prospecting operations authorised by an exploration licence or assessment lease, and by an activity approval, may be carried out to enable the beneficial use of gas, and - (b) all operations authorised by an exploration licence or assessment lease in relation to which a relevant development consent is in force authorising works that facilitate the beneficial use of gas may be carried out to enable the beneficial use of gas. - (2) In relation only to an assessable prospecting operation authorised by an activity approval, for the purposes of section 28B (1) (b) of the Act: - (a) the right to the beneficial use of gas conferred by section 28B of the Act is limited to a period of 1,000 days (whether or not consecutive), per well, in total, and - (b) gas cannot be used beneficially unless the activity approval for the assessable prospecting operation involved specifically extends to include the beneficial use of the gas. - (3) For the purposes of section 28B (2) of the Act, royalty is payable under and in accordance with Part 7 of the Act in respect of any petroleum recovered by the holder of the petroleum title and used beneficially, unless that recovery and use is authorised by a relevant development consent. - (4) In this clause:
+- (1) For the purposes of section 28B (1) (a) of the Act- - (a) all assessable prospecting operations authorised by an exploration licence or assessment lease, and by an activity approval, may be carried out to enable the beneficial use of gas, and - (b) all operations authorised by an exploration licence or assessment lease in relation to which a relevant development consent is in force authorising works that facilitate the beneficial use of gas may be carried out to enable the beneficial use of gas. - (2) For the purposes of the Act, section 28B(1)(b), and in relation only to an assessable prospecting operation authorised by an activity approval, gas cannot be used beneficially unless the activity approval for the assessable prospecting operation involved specifically extends to include the beneficial use of the gas. - (3) For the purposes of section 28B (2) of the Act, royalty is payable under and in accordance with Part 7 of the Act in respect of any petroleum recovered by the holder of the petroleum title and used beneficially. - (3A) (Repealed) - (4) In this clause-